-San Gil, Colombia – A Detailed Guide
+San Gil, Colombia – A Traveler’s Guide

 August 13, 2017

-From having a massage to visiting one of the natural swimming holes to eating at an amazing restaurant one can really unwind here.
-However, the majority of international tourists come here only for the famous adventure activities known on the backpacker trail in South America as one of the cheapest places to get an adrenaline rush – this was the original appeal for us.
+From having a massage to visiting one of the natural swimming holes to eating at an amazing restaurant, one can really unwind here.
+However, the majority of international tourists visit San Gil, Colombia only for the famous adventure activities.
+It is well-known on the backpacker trail in South America as one of the cheapest places to get an adrenaline rush – this was the original appeal for us.

-However, since San Gil is a smaller town there definitely is less of a selection of buses to and from.
-I would recommend looking at buses to a nearby city called Bucaramanga, which is more of a “transport hub” and will easily be reached.
-See below on how to get from Bucaramanga to San Gil.
+However, since San Gil is a smaller town there is definitely less of a selection of buses to choose from.
+I recommend looking at buses to a nearby city called Bucaramanga, which is more of a “transport hub” and will easily be reached.
+By using the website busbud.com, you can easily search for buses to Bucaramanga.

 Domestic fights in Colombia are super cheap, but just be aware that the price usually doesn’t include a checked bag and the fee for that is about the same price as the actual flight!

 How to get from Bucaramanga to San Gil, Colombia